Forms may not be as hip as Teams at the moment, but it sure is a cool tool, sometimes even cooler than I thought!

 Like Delve, Outlook also uses Active Directory so all people data is also in Outlook.

 Users with an F1-license use the Outlook On The Web experience and they can see people’s managers and direct reports in the people card.

 When you hover over a person’s name (searched or from an email) you will first see the small card, which expands into a larger card.
 When you click “Show more” you will see a ton of info, including the “Organisation” which will allow you to see a person’s manager and direct reports.
 In my case the tab is greyed-out because I am the only one in my tenant and have not set up AD.

 My colleague was happy with the alternatives provided.

 But when I found this all out I wondered if Delve may be going away as a separate workload as the functionality is now embedded in other, more frequently used, tools.
-It also has not been included in the recent icon redesign, which may be a clue as well.
 Would anyone know?

 Just as I was writing this post, I found this post from John Liu (in response to a Tweet about Delve from Joanne Klein) who is also wondering about the future of Delve – he has a good idea for its development.

 So let’s wait and see if Delve keeps being a separate app, but with added functionality, or will be absorbed into relevant other workloads in Office365…